 Dec.
 31 - This was the eleventh day in a row with a sub-freezing high temperature.
 The average high/low during these days was 26°/16°, fourteen degrees below average.
 About six inches of snow fell from three snowfalls.

 Jan.
 19 - It was a day of heavy snow, sleet and gusty winds.
 After beginning as light rain late last night, nine inches of snow piled up in the morning (mostly between 3-9:00), and then the afternoon saw an onslaught of sleet that was propelled by 25-35 mph winds, which produced wind chills in the single digits (the air temperature was in the mid-20s).
 2.5" of sleet accumulated.
+With 2.39" of liquid precipitation measured, this is the only year (thru 2023) in which an inch or more of precipitation fell on this date.

 Jan.
 23 - The temperature plummeted from 41° at 10:00 last night to -3° by 7:00 this morning.
 This was the third winter in a row to have a sub-zero reading, the longest such streak.